sintel-dev/Orion/DATABASE.md

 * \_id (ObjectID): Unique Identifier of this Dataset object
 * name (String): Name of the dataset
 * insert_time (DateTime): Time when this Dataset Object was inserted
+* Insert_by (String): Identifier of the user who inserted this Dataset Object

 ### Signal